SeanShubin/todo-application/README.md

     - The only shared design is at the network specification (in this case, http)
     - Other than that, application and persistence know nothing about each other
     - There is no shared code, no binary dependency relationship, and they are never loaded into the same jvm
-    - This frees up both application and persistence to be as simple as they can be on their own
+    - This frees up both application and persistence to be as simple as they can be on their own, at the cost of some duplication
     - Every logical data store should be behind its own service
 - Layered Architecture
     - from Domain Driven Design